-- (2) The Secretary shall serve a taxpayer assessed under subsection (1) with notice, in writing, of the assessment specifying the following: - (a) the amount of tax assessed or net loss carried forward; - (b) the amount of penalty, if any, assessed in respect of the tax assessed; - (c) the amount of late payment interest, if any, payable in respect of the tax assessed; - (d) the reporting period to which the assessment relates; - (e) the due date for payment of the tax, penalty, and interest being a date that is not less than 30 days from the date of service of the notice; and - (f) the manner of objecting to the assessment.
+- (1) When a taxpayer has failed to file a tax return for a reporting period as required under a tax law, the Secretary may, based on such evidence as may be available and to the best of his or her judgement, make an assessment (referred to as a "default assessment") of: - (a) in the case of a net loss under the business profits tax for a reporting period, the amount of the net loss for the reporting period; or - (b) in any other case, the amount of tax payable (including a nil amount) for the reporting period. - (2) The Secretary must serve a taxpayer assessed under subsection (1) with notice, in writing, of the assessment specifying the following: - (a) the amount of tax assessed or net loss carried forward; - (b) the amount of penalty (if any) assessed in respect of the tax assessed: - (c) the amount of late payment interest (if any) payable in respect of the tax assessed; - (d) the reporting period to which the assessment relates; - (e) the due date for payment of the tax, penalty, and interest being a date that is not less than 30 days from the date of service of the notice; - (f) the manner of objecting to the assessment. - (3) The service of a notice of an assessment under this section does not change the due date (referred to as the "original due date") for payment of the tax payable under the assessment as determined under the tax law imposing the tax, and late payment penalty and late payment interest remain payable based on the original due date.